junxit/us-congress-bills-117/bill.md

 >     - **(A)** notify the survivor who submitted the request of that infeasibility—
 >       - **(i)** at the time of the request; or
 >       - **(ii)** in the case of a survivor who has submitted the request using remote means, not later than 2 business days after receiving the request; and
->     - **(B)** provide the survivor with information about other alternatives to submitting a line separation request, including starting a new contract.
+>     - **(B)** provide the survivor with information about other alternatives to submitting a line separation request, including starting a new line of service.
 > - **(g)** *Liability protection*
 >   - **(1)** *In general* A covered provider and any officer, director, employee, vendor, or agent thereof shall not be subject to liability for any claims deriving from an action taken or omission made with respect to compliance with this section and the rules adopted to implement this section.
 >   - **(2)** *Commission authority* Nothing in this subsection shall limit the authority of the Commission to enforce this section or any rules or regulations promulgated by the Commission pursuant to this section.